Dartford (UK Parliament constituency)

+Dartford is a constituency in Kent represented in the House of Commons of the UK Parliament by Jim Dickson of the Labour Party since 2024.

+It is currently the longest-running bellwether constituency in the U.K., having voted for an MP of the ‘winning’ Party (i.e. the Party that formed the government) in every General Election from 1964 onwards.

 History

 The seat was created under the Redistribution of Seats Act 1885.
-This Act added a net 18 seats, but its main purpose was to correct the over-representation of minor, often still old boroughs and depopulated county divisions.
+This Act added a net 18 seats, but its main purpose was to correct the over-representation of minor, if often old,boroughs and of depopulated county divisions.
 In their place were created new seats with a larger population.
 In Kent the Act finally abolished the Sandwich constituency, which sent two MPs until 1885.
 It also halved the representation of no fewer than four other historic towns.
 In contrast a seat for Dartford, the North-Western Division of Kent or North West Kent, was created.